Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Conclusion

-In this work, we have proposed a novel ICAM to improve large-scale generalization for RL-based NCO.
-The instance-conditioned information is more effectively integrated into the model's encoding and decoding via a powerful yet lightweight AAFM and the new compatibility calculation.
-In addition, we have developed a three-stage training scheme that enables the model to learn cross-scale features more efficiently.
-The experimental results on various TSP and CVRP instances show that ICAM achieves promising generalization abilities compared with other representative methods.
+In this work, we have proposed a novel ICAM to improve large-scale generalization for RL-based neural routing solvers.
+We design a simple yet efficient instance-conditioned adaptation function to significantly improve the generalization performance of existing models with a small time and memory overhead.
+Further, the instance-conditioned information is more effectively incorporated into the whole neural solution construction process via a powerful yet low-complexity AAFM and the new compatibility calculation.
+The experimental results on various TSP, CVRP, and ATSP instances show that ICAM achieves promising generalization abilities compared to other representative methods.

-ICAM demonstrates superior performance with greedy decoding.
-However, we have observed its poor applicability to other complex inference strategies (e.g., RRC and beam search).
-In the future, we may develop a suitable inference strategy for ICAM.
-Moreover, the generalization performance of ICAM over differently distributed datasets should be investigated in the future.